YouAppi/youappi-sdk-ios-demo/README.md

 ### How do I get set up? ###

-Load the project with XCode (on a Mac machine).
+* Load the project with XCode (on a Mac machine).
+* For instrcutions of how to integrate YouAppi's iOS SDK refer to [YouApp's confluence](https://youappi.atlassian.net/wiki/display/RD/YouAppi+iOS+SDK)

 ### How do I run? ###